Zimbabwe: 'Cybercity' project to anchor new capital city | Africanews

 The futuristic cyber city is set to give the planned new capital a modern commercial feel, say authorities and investors.

-The project, covering 2.5 million square metres of land, will include 250 townhouses, more than 80 luxury villas, a number of apartment blocks, high-tech office facilities, a 15-storey commercial tower, as well as landscaped gardens – all within a gated community.
+The project, covering 2.5 million square meters of land, will include 250 townhouses, more than 80 luxury villas, a number of apartment blocks, high-tech office facilities, a 15-storey commercial tower, and landscaped gardens – all within a gated community.

 "The investment by the UAE (United Arab Emirates) investor in the Smart City Project is quite instrumental from the economic development point of view," says Batanai Matsika, head of research, Morgan & Co.

-"So of course we expect businesses to benefit, local businesses to benefit out of that employment creation and the development of a basic infrastructure.
-I think what we are seeing is a huge infrastructure gap in Zimbabwe and we think that those kinds of investments would actually catapult us in terms of reaching our vision 2030 objectives to be a middle income nation."
+"So of course we expect businesses to benefit, local businesses to benefit out of that employment creation and the development of basic infrastructure.
+We are seeing a huge infrastructure gap in Zimbabwe and we think that those kinds of investments would actually catapult us in reaching our vision 2030 objectives to be a middle-income nation."

-Zimbabwe is seeking to attract more foreign direct investment to boost its economy following the impact of the coronavirus-induced slowdown, the general investor flight following decades of western sanctions, political upheaval, policy inconsistencies and unrelenting economic problems.
+Zimbabwe is seeking to attract more foreign direct investment to boost its economy following the coronavirus-induced slowdown, the general investor flight following decades of western sanctions, political upheaval, policy inconsistencies, and unrelenting economic problems.

 Foreign Direct Investment inflows declined to $194 million in 2020, from $745 million in 2018, before the onset of COVID-19, according to data from the UN Conference on Trade and Development.